carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - `/temp` directory size to download file can’t exceed 512 MB
   - Max environment variables size can be 4KB
   - Compressed `.zip` and uncompressed code can’t exceed 50MB and 250MB respectively

+Exam tip:

+1. If a Lambda function needs to connect to a VPC and needs Internet access, make sure you connect to a private subnet that has a route to a NAT Gateway (the NAT Gateway will be in a public subnet).
+2. Functions can be registered to target groups using the API, AWS Management Console or the CLI.

 ## Application_Integration